fredericsun/seq2seq-ChinesePoetryGenerater/README.md

 ## Generating

-Type the following command:
+Please type in a hint text in Chinese, it should return a quatrain poem.

     ./main.py

-Please type in a hint text in Chinese, it should return a quatrain poem.

 ## Possible Future Work